balderdashy/waterline/ROADMAP.md

  Support denormalization                                    | Support embeddable association.
 See this [PR](https://github.com/balderdashy/waterline/pull/428) for more details.
  Support default conditions                                 | Support default conditions in queries.
 See this [issue](https://github.com/balderdashy/waterline/issues/988) for more details.
  Make m:n nested updates API consistent with 1:1 and 1:M    | Nested updates in the form of `User.update({id: 1 }, { posts: [ { id: 1, title: 'Test post - updated' }] })` work for 1:1 and 1:M associations but breaks for M:N associations.
 The API for this should be consistent between association types.
 See [tests](https://github.com/balderdashy/waterline-adapter-tests/pull/51) for more details.
  Support explicit `in` key in query language                | Add support for an explicit `in` key to work alongside using an array.
-See [issue](https://github.com/balderdashy/waterline/issues/1186) for more details.
+See this [issue](https://github.com/balderdashy/waterline/issues/1186) for more details.